Lynn Kellogg

 Lynn Kellogg (April 2, 1943 – November 12, 2020) was an American actress and singer.

 Biography

+Kellogg was born on April 2, 1943, in Appleton, Wisconsin the daughter of Harry Burton Kellogg and Maxine (Goekes) Kellogg; she had a sister and two brothers.
+She attended the University of Wisconsin for one year.
+In 1964, she began a television career with an appearance on the series The Edge of Night.

-Kellogg was perhaps best known for her role as Sheila in the original Broadway production of Hair in 1968.
-She also appeared in the 1969 film Charro! with Elvis Presley.
+She was perhaps best known for originating the role of Sheila in the original Broadway production of Hair in 1968.
+She also appeared in the 1969 film Charro!, with Elvis Presley, and had guest roles in 1970 on It Takes a Thief and Mission: Impossible.

-In Feb/1972 Kellogg traveled to Vietnam with Sammy Davis Jr and other performers where they performed a USO Show on several US bases in South Vietnam for the US military troops.
+In February 1972, Kellogg traveled to Vietnam with Sammy Davis Jr. and other performers where they performed a USO Show on several US bases in South Vietnam for the US military troops.
+She also had a career as a singer and guitarist and toured with Gordon Lightfoot and others.

 She subsequently worked in children's television and was a performer of contemporary Christian music.
-She developed the educational series Animals, Animals, Animals, which aired from 1976 to 1981, and won both Emmy and Peabody Awards.
+Kellogg developed the educational series Animals, Animals, Animals, starring Hal Linden, which aired from 1976 to 1981 and won both Emmy and Peabody Awards.
+She returned to Appleton in 2002 and performed there locally, as well as in church.